Order of Visit: High Point #41

 I flipped back to the guest register pages to add my name and hometown.
 As I did this, I started to feel a bit of awe come over me.

 This was high point #41 for me.
-The number of high points remaining on my list is now down into the single digits!
-In fact, I only have one state east of the Rocky Mountains left to complete.
+The number of high points remaining on my list is now down to the single digits!
+I only have one state east of the Rocky Mountains left to complete.
 (New York – just in case you were wondering).

 I had no idea the can of worms I was opening when I hiked up Mt.
 Katahdin in July 2018.
 Back then, I knew absolutely nothing about the concept of highpointing.
 Heck, I probably couldn’t even name five of the state high points, let alone which ones were difficult to get.